a-mahdipour/EvolDynamics2/README.md

+# Effect of random environment on selection pressure of minor populations

-# Genotype by random environmental interactions gives an advantage to minor populations
+_Genotype by random environmental interactions gives an advantage to non-favored minor sub-populations (`Minority Rule')_

 ## Introduction